kitchenblissca-pickle-chips.jpg

 • Seasoned Rice Vinegar - I buy the Nakano Brand - which comes in natural and original seasoned, BUT for these pickles I used the Roasted Garlic Seasoned Flavour - and I think they nicely add to the yum of the pickles.

-• Jars - the first time I made this I use a large mason jar, only half full; second time I used 2 x 250 ml jars - worked fine but then you need to be careful to divided the key elements of the brine evenly.
-In the end I finally caved in and bough 1 pint jars. :-)
+• Jars - the first time I made this I used a large mason jar, only half full; the second time I used 2 x 250 ml jars - worked fine but then you need to be careful to divide the key elements of the brine evenly.
+In the end, I finally caved in and bought 1 pint jars. :-)

 • For KB Recipe Attribution Practices please click here.